volodymyrhudyma/blog/content/blog/react-antipatterns-index-as-a-key.md

 Note how we added **key** to the **li** element.

-Run the application and make sure that it still works fine, but even though we have added the **key**, nothing really changed.
+Run the application and make sure it still works fine, but even though we added the **key**, nothing really changed.

-React still runs 4 mutations, because after adding a new element, all indexes are changed:
+React is still performing 4 mutations, because after adding a new element, all indexes are changed:

 ```html
 <!-- Original list -->